McAfee Safe Connect VPN Review

 Split Tunneling

 When we tested out the McAfee Safe Connect VPN on Android, we could route some of our traffic directly to the public Wi-Fi network to save on bandwidth, a process called split tunneling.
-However, this feature wasn’t available for Windows or iOS-users, unfortunately (and by the way, there’s no macOS app for the McAfee Safe Connect VPN).
+This is handy when you want to use a VPN for sensitive activities like banking while allowing other traffic (like news sites) to use your normal connection.
+Unfortunately, you can only use this feature on Android devices.

 Netflix